xjodoin/gptchangelog/docs/user-guide/configuration.md

 ### Using Different Models

-GPTChangelog works best with GPT-4 variants, but you can use other models:
+GPTChangelog works best with GPT-5 family models, but you can use other options:

 ```ini
 [openai]